JQIamo/BIFROST/README.md

 * ``Rotator``, providing arbitrary rotations; and
 * ``Fiber``, an implementation of the hinge model of optical fibers that alternates hinges with long birefringent sections.
 This class includes the ``Fiber.random()`` method for generating random optical fibers following user specifications.

-This repository also includes the example Jupyter notebook for getting started.
+This repository also includes an example Jupyter notebook for getting started.

-The library requires NumPy; you may also find ``py_pol`` and ``plotly`` useful, as detailed below.
-The last example in the example notebook requires SciPy and MatPlotLib.
+The library requires NumPy.
+For additional analysis you may find SciPy and MatPlotLib useful.
+For plotting, you may also find ``py_pol`` and ``plotly`` useful, as detailed below.

+**We are currently working on a write-up as well as a major refactoring for this library.
+Check back soon.
+In the meantime, this version of the library is fully functional.**
+-Patrick, August 2025

 ### Regime of Operation